morganataylor/MorganTaylor-MADA-project/README.md

 # Overview

-A template file and folder structure for a data analysis project/paper done with R/Rmarkdown/Github.
+This is Morgan Taylor's MADA project repository.

+As of 09/17/21, examine 'Part1-Proposal.Rmd' under the 'products' folder for the current status of the project.

 # Pre-requisites

-This is a template for a data analysis project using R, Rmarkdown (and variants, e.g. bookdown), Github and a reference manager that can handle bibtex.
+This is a data analysis project using R, Rmarkdown (and variants, e.g. bookdown), Github and a reference manager that can handle bibtex.
 It is also assumed that you have a word processor installed (e.g. MS Word or [LibreOffice](https://www.libreoffice.org/)).
 You need that software stack to make use of this template.

-# Template structure
+# Structure

 * All data goes into the subfolders inside the `data` folder.
 * All code goes into the `code` folder or subfolders.